wtsi-hgi/fs-reporting/README.md

-Note that `CHUNK_SIZE` ought to decrease as `MAX_CHUNKS` increases, otherwise the constraints won't balance each other; `MAX_CHUNKS` should not exceed your LSF `MAX_JOB_ARRAY_SIZE`.
+Note that `CHUNK_SIZE` ought to decrease as `MAX_CHUNKS` increases, otherwise the constraints won't balance each other; `MAX_CHUNKS` should not exceed your LSF `MAX_JOB_ARRAY_SIZE` value.
 Lowering `CHUNK_SIZE` should produce output faster, but your cluster administrators and fellow users won't be happy with you!

-The following `STEP`s make up the pipeline and run in the following
+The following `STEP`s make up the pipeline and are run in the following
 order:

-* `split` Splits and distributes the decompressed input data for each filesystem type into approximately even sized chunks, based on the aforementioned constraints set in the environment variables.
+* `split` Splits and distributes the decompressed input data for each filesystem type into approximately even sized chunks, based on the aforementioned constraints set by environment variables.
 This step attempts to maintain uniformity across the chunks, in terms of size, to maintain efficient parallelism.
 However, note that very small input data will cause the algorithm to degrade, as data is split into exact